Challenges of long journeys with kids

 It is good to have a travel bag for each child with a selection of things that they enjoy and a few snacks and drinks for the journey.
 The bag could contain:

-- I-touch, I-pad or similar device to play music and games
+- I-pad or device to play music and games

 - Colouring books and coloured pencils or crayons

 - Paper and pens or magnetic drawing board

 - A pack of cards